VerdictAI

 5 questions

-Is a Wi-Fi or non-Wi-Fi baby monitor safer?
+Is a Wi-Fi or non-Wi-Fi baby monitor better?

-How long should the parent unit's battery last?
+How long should a baby monitor's battery last?